swiss-ai-center/core-engine/docs/tutorials/implement-service.md

 The image should be rotated by 90 degrees.

 !!! success "Congratulations!"
     You have successfully created a [Service](../reference/service.md) and tested it locally.
-Now, you can push the [Service](../reference/service.md) to GitHub and deploy it on the engine using the workflow created in the previous section.
+Now, you can push the [Service](../reference/service.md) to GitHub and deploy it on the Core Engine using the workflow created in the previous section.

 ### 2. Service with a model